Skip to main content

 • Text Field: Simple text input box for entering content

-• Connection Points: Input and output connectors for workflow integration
+• Connection Points: Input and output connectors for agent integration

 Text Entry